 Although nature reserves protect the remaining forest habitat, this may not be enough to guarantee the long-term survival of highly threatened species.
 Some species are still targeted by illegal logging, while others are unable to recruit news trees to their populations, with young seedlings killed by cattle grazing, invasive species or visiting tourists.
 Without hands-on management to reduce these threats, many threatened species are likely to dwindle in number, and decline towards extinction.

 The actions carried out by nature reserve managers and rangers will therefore play a key role in the long-term conservation of China’s threatened tree species.
 However many of these rangers have never had the opportunity to develop the knowledge and skillsets needed to deliver effective tree conservation.

-Our strategy in southern China is to provide nature reserve managers with the skills and support they need to protect and restore threatened tree species.
-Beyond providing initial training, we mentor and supervise rangers to take action on the ground, and help them to develop long-term partnerships with leading Chinese experts in tree conservation.
-With our partner, BRC (Guangxi Biodiversity Research and Conservation Association), we are carrying out the following actions:
+Our strategy in southern China was to provide nature reserve managers with the skills and support they need to protect and restore threatened tree species.
+Beyond providing initial training, we mentored and supervised rangers to take action on the ground, and helped them to develop long-term partnerships with leading Chinese experts in tree conservation.
+With our partner, BRC (Guangxi Biodiversity Research and Conservation Association), we carried out the following actions:

 - Training nature reserve managers and rangers, helping them to gain practical skills in tree conservation, including patrolling, habitat management and tree-planting.

 - Providing reserve managers with small grants and intensive supervision to implement conservation actions after training.

 - Supporting reserves to apply for increased funding for tree species conservation, helping to ensure the work can continue long-term.

 - Helping reserve managers and technical experts to share learning and experience, through an online forum and from face to face exchange visits